The Pitfalls of KV Cache Compression: Towards Eviction Policies that...

 Although whitelisting can be effective, it heavily relies on manual effort and user intuition.
 Here, we introduce the concept of a fair eviction policy, which ensures that distinct components of a prompt are compressed at an equal rate in order to avoid \Cref{pitfall:eviction-bias}.

 Formally, let the set of token indices in the input sequence be $S = \{1, \dots, n\}$.
 We consider two disjoint subsets, $S_X$ and $S_Y$, such that $S_X \cup S_Y \subseteq \{1, \dots, n\}$ and $S_X \cap S_Y = \emptyset$.
 These sets can represent any distinct components of the context, such as two separate instructions.
 Let $n_X = |S_X|$ and $n_Y = |S_Y|$ denote the number of tokens in each partition.
 We define a \emph{fair eviction policy} as one that maintains an equal retention rate across the partitioned sets.
+Let $I \subset \{1,\dots,n\}$ be the set of indices chosen to keep.
 Let $I_X = I \cap S_X$ and $I_Y = I \cap S_Y$ be the sets of indices kept from partitions $X$ and $Y$, respectively.
 Let their sizes be $b_X = |I_X|$ and $b_Y = |I_Y|$.
 The policy is considered fair if it satisfies the condition: $b_X/n_X = b_Y/n_Y$.
-This constraint ensures that the fraction of tokens kept from set $X$ is the same as the fraction of tokens kept from set $Y$, preventing one part of the context from being disproportionately discarded.
+This constraint ensures that the fraction of tokens kept from set $X$ is equal to that of set $Y$, preventing one part of the context from being disproportionately discarded.

 Any existing eviction policy can be adapted to be fair.
 Given a total cache budget $b$, we first allocate budgets for each partition proportionally to their size: $b_X = \text{round}(b \cdot \frac{n_X}{n})$ and $b_Y = \text{round}(b \cdot \frac{n_Y}{n})$.
 We then apply the underlying eviction logic (e.g., attention-based or position-based) independently to each partition, $S_X$ and $S_Y$, with their respective budgets, $b_X$ and $b_Y$.
 The final set of kept indices is the union of the results.
 This approach provides control over the compression process, enhancing the reliability of LLMs in multi-instruction scenarios.